|Hear no Engine,See no Engine,|

 Warping is handy for gusty approaches to a dock... anchor in clear water, close in, and then row a line over to the cleat, or merely throw it to a crew-member who's rowed in ahead.
 Consider a grapnel, to get a hold when short-handed.

 Multiple lines can be used at once to control drift set or make turns, etc..
-Take your time to work out a plan for your conditions, and make sure everyone understands what's to happen.
+Take your time to work out a plan for your conditions, and make sure everyone understands their job and what's supposed to happen.

 Pedal Power -- Various units can use your strong leg muscles to move faster than arm powered oar/scull speed.
 They take up space and don't have that righteous, organic feel, but we like it well enough.